rosedj1/CMSOfficeHours/Programming/ROOT/PyROOT.md

 # ...but it shows up as an `int`...

 # Make a branch in the TTree.
-# First and third arguments should exactly match.
+# First and third arguments (branch name) should exactly match.
 # Third argument needs a type, using a capital letter.
 new_tree.Branch("m4mu", ptr, "m4mu/F")